 Welcome to the Alaska Department of Transportation and Public Facilities (DOT&PF) 2018 Earthquake Recovery Program Website.
 DOT&PF is leading a program to construct long-term repairs to damaged infrastructure on State and local roads.
-Following the magnitude 7.1 earthquake, DOT&PF sprang into action to restore essential travel routes and share information.
-Essential roads were open within 5 days of the earthquake, thanks to temporary repairs and an amazing response from the contractor community, the public, local governments, State forces, and other agencies.
+Following the magnitude 7.1 earthquake on November 30, 2018, DOT&PF sprang into action to restore essential travel routes within five days thanks to temporary repairs and an amazing response from the contractor community, the public, local governments, State forces, and other agencies.
 The goal of the long-term repairs is to rebuild the damaged roads to their pre-Earthquake serviceable life.

 This website will allow the public and other stakeholders to monitor earthquake damage repair efforts and stay informed of current and future efforts.
 DOT&PF aims to complete these repairs in a timely manner to minimize impact to the travelling public.